Day trip to DMZ: how to choose the best tour

 Usually, the tour starts at 08:10 AM (Weekdays)/ 07:10 AM (Weekend-Sat.&Sun./National Holidays) and leaves from Hongik Univ. station exit 3.

-On Mondays and Korean Public holidays, you won’t find tour options, as you can easily see from the below simulation.
+Tour options are not available on Mondays and Korean Public holidays, as you can easily see from the simulation below.

 What to bring with you

-You must have your valid passport with you.
+You must have a valid passport with you.

-Also, wear comfortable shoes and clothes, that would allow you to walk through the narrow tunnel.
+Also, wear comfortable shoes and clothes that will allow you to walk through the narrow tunnel.

 Other things you will see on the day trip to DMZ

-Apart from the JSA, both the full-day and half-day tours cover important historical landmarks such as Imjingak Park or The Bridge of Freedom.
+Apart from the JSA, both the full-day and half-day tours cover essential historical landmarks such as Imjingak Park or The Bridge of Freedom.

-Since 1974 South Korea has discovered four underground tunnels dug under the DMZ; specialists believe there could be as many as twenty tunnels in total.
+Since 1974, South Korea has discovered four underground tunnels dug under the DMZ; specialists believe there could be as many as twenty tunnels.

 The so-called 3rd Infiltration Tunnel is usually part of the guided tours.
 Although North Korea denies this, the corridor seems designed to allow a surprise attack on Seoul.
 Given its dimensions, it has room for 30.000 North Korean soldiers armed with light weaponry to pass every hour.
 That is 720.000 soldiers in 24 hours; imagine the damage they could do by falling behind the South Korean defenses.